eliasmanjarrez/Machine-Learning-and-Knowledge-Extraction-MAKE-2026a/IntraBodyCoModulationViewer_Python_Code/README.md

 ```

 That takes about five minutes.
 Every step prints its recomputed values beside
-the values printed in the article, and the final line counts how many matched.
+the values printed in the article, and the final line counts how many matched:
+26 values are checked, and all 26 match.
 `python reproduce_all.py --quick` runs the same checks with a reduced first
 step, in under a minute.